english-blog/english-blog.github.io/_posts/2013-12-06-becoming-a-writer-challenge-premkumar-masilamani.md

 I want to keep my rituals simple, realistic and does not demand a lot of my time & energy.
 This is very important to keep up with the rituals on a daily basis.
 Below is my new ritual starting today, till the end of 2014.

-> I will write for 15 mins a day, 4 days a week, till the penultimate week of 2014. ― **Premkumar Masilamani**
+> I will write for 15 minutes a day, 4 days a week, till the penultimate week of 2014. ― **Premkumar Masilamani**

 **No Goals.
 Only one simple ritual.** Cool. right?.
 This ritual roughly translates to 55 hrs of writing.
 This practice will install a "dedicated writing habit" in me, which will help me to become a professional writer in future.